openSUSE/machete/README.md

     Machete.matches?('42'.to_ast, 'FixnumLiteral<value = 42>') # => true
     Machete.matches?('45'.to_ast, 'FixnumLiteral<value = 42>') # => false

-The attribute value can be `true`, `false`, `nil`, integer, string, symbol, array or other pattern.
+The attribute value can be `nil`, `true`, `false`, integer, symbol, string, regexp, array or other pattern.
 The last option means you can easily match nested nodes recursively.
 You can also specify multiple attributes:

     Machete.matches?('foo.bar'.to_ast, 'Send<receiver = Send<receiver = Self, name = :foo>, name = :bar>') # => true

-#### String Attributes
+#### String And Symbol Attributes

 When matching string attributes values, you don't have to do a whole-string match using the `=` operator.
 You can also match the beginning, the end or a